 If there’s too much text to display in the shape, a clipping indicator appears.
 To resize the shape, tap it, then drag any selection handle until all the text is showing.

 You can change the look of text inside the shape just like any other text on your slide.

-To add a caption or label to an object, see Create a caption in Keynote on iPad.
+To add a caption or label to an object, see Add a caption or title to objects in Keynote on iPad.